pulse-framework/pulse/docs/v2/docs/collections.md

 ## Primary Keys

-Because we need to normalize data for Pulse collections to work, each piece of data collected must have a primary key, this has to be unique to avoid data being overwritten.
+Each data item collected by Pulse must have a unique id to that collection, we call this a "primary key", Pulse will use that primary key in indexes (see [Groups](/v2/docs/collections.html#groups)) and when using `collection.findById()` see [Collection Methods](/v2/docs/collection-methods.html#findbyid).

-If your data has `id` or `_id` as a property, we'll use that automatically, but if not then you must define it in a [model](./models).
+If your data has `id` or `_id` as a property, Pulse will use that automatically, but if not then you must define it in the collection [model](/v2/docs/collections.html#models).
+EG:

 ```js
 model: {